Using Husarnet & ROS

 ROS itself doesn't have any built-in security.
 If somebody can connect to ROS master, he can control the whole robotic system.
 Fortunately, Husarnet makes your network secure - just make sure that you don't add untrusted devices to your Husarnet networks.

 Husarnet provides secure network layer for ROS - but you also need to ensure that no one can connect to your nodes and services from unsecured networks.
-Fortunetely, with
+Fortunetely, this can be set up with a simple command.

 That's all!
 Now all non-Husarnet incoming connections to your system will be denied.